 For these reasons, fox symbolism also means protection.
 While you may feel small and vulnerable at times, remember to protect that which is yours with ferocity.
 If other people overstep your boundaries, or those of your loved ones, whether these boundaries are physical, emotional, or financial, the protective fox reminds you have the right to stand your ground and defend your territory.

 As the saying goes, “Good luck results when preparation and opportunity meet.”
 While luck can seem like an amorphous concept over which we have no control, any successful gambler will tell you that winning is all about increasing your odds.

 Foxes use all of their gifts to increase their odds of successful outcomes.
 They can slip through a narrow opening in a fence to escape their enemies and pounce at the perfect time to catch their prey.

-Increase the odds for things to go your way.
+Increase the odds of things to go your way.

-The fox power animal tells you that while we can’t control every outcome, you can live your life to increase the odds that things go your way.
-For example, if you want to be successful in a chosen career path, you can study to become an expert in that field, gaining a level of skill that others don’t make efforts to reach.
+The fox spirit animal tells you that while you can’t control every outcome, you can live your life to increase the odds that things go your way.
+For example, if you want to be successful in a chosen career path, you can study to become an expert in that field, gaining a level of skill that others don’t make the effort to reach.

 In the popular book Girl Boss, author Sophia Amoruso tells the story of a friend who loved to do nails and decided to become a manicurist.
 While to some that may seem like a humble pursuit, for Sophia’s friend, it was her passion.
-Her friend decided on her path and knew that, above all, she would be an expert: the best that she could be.
+Her friend decided on her path and knew that, above all, she would be an expert at what she did, the absolute best that she could be.

 Similarly, in Steve Harvey’s book Act Like a Success, Think Like a Success: Discovering Your Gift and the Way to Life’s Riches, Steve tells the story of a friend of his who loved to detail cars.
 This friend parlayed his passion into having his own successful business detailing cars because he had the conviction that he would be an expert.